james-stevens/pyrar/README.md

 - Add, edit, remove SysAdmins
 - One click view of the P/DNS data for TLDs/SLDs
 - Check domain data held at a remote EPP registry, shown in EPP format
+- View event log to give a history of the domain

 ## EMails